1 – Introduction

 And this captivated the hearts of the German people for a time.
 Without realizing it, they were engaging in a form of worship.
 They were as devoted to Hitler as any “religious” person might have felt towards his god or divine emperor.
 But, in this case, the object of worship (Hitler) was cloaked in the garb of secular adulation rather than the ancient one of superstitious adoration.

-Two Styles of Demagoguery from the 20th Century
+Two Styles of Media Dominance in the 20th Century

 And so it was that radio became, in the earlier part of the 20th century, the first medium to demonstrate this uncanny ability to convey to the public the dynamic presence of a political leader.
 For the first time in history, the barrier of physical distance was overcome; a whole nation became a public auditorium, as the personal presence, charm, and charisma of the Hitler demagogue traveled beyond the podium straight into every German household.
 How much more can TV – with its ability to convey both audio and visual features of a person – be capable of doing the same in the near future with the Antichrist?